 Cloud-based Contact Center Market - Growth, Trends, and Forecast (2020 - 2025)

-The market is segmented by Type (Automatic Call Distribution, Agent Performance Optimization, Dialers), Services (Managed Services, Professional Services), End-user Industry (BFSI, IT and Telecom, Media and Entertainment, Retail, and Consumer, Logistics and Transport, Healthcare), and Geography.
+The market is segmented by Type (Automatic Call Distribution, Agent Performance Optimization, and Dialers), Services (Managed Services and Professional Services), End-user Industry (BFSI, IT and Telecom, Media and Entertainment, Retail, and Consumer, Logistics and Transport, Healthcare, and Other End-user Industries), and Geography.

 ABOUT THIS REPORT